Nadal To Miss US Open With Season-ending Foot Injury - UrduPoint

 He beat Jack Sock but then slipped to a three-set defeat at the hands of South Africa's Lloyd Harris, after which the 35-year-old declared that "the foot was better".

-However, that proved to be premature as he then pulled out of the event in Toronto saying it was "not a happy situation" and is missing from the current tournament in Cincinatti, the traditional curtain-raiser for the US Open which starts on August 30.
+However, that proved to be premature as he then pulled out of the Toronto Masters saying it was "not a happy situation" and is missing from the current tournament in Cincinatti, the traditional curtain-raiser for the US Open which starts on August 30.

 Nadal said that he wanted to give his foot time to heal so that he could come back fully competitive in 2022.

-"It is with the greatest enthusiasm that I will do everything I can to find the best possible form and return to competition with the objectives that are most important to me," he continued on Friday.
+"It is with the greatest enthusiasm that I will do everything I can to find the best possible form and return to competition with the objectives that are most important to me," said Nadal.

 "I am convinced that I can achieve this if my foot heals and, of course, with great daily effort.
 I will work as much as I can to make it so.